rinoreji/digital-pet/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Credits
-- Inspired by classic desktop pets and assistants, especially Microsoft Agent Rover
+- Inspired by classic desktop pets / Microsoft Agent Rover.
-- Agent animation and sound files adapted from [clippy.js](https://github.com/clippyjs/clippy.js) — thank you to the clippy.js project!
+- Animation & sound data adapted from [clippy.js](https://github.com/clippyjs/clippy.js).
-- Built with .NET 9.0 and WPF
+- Built with .NET 9.0 (TargetFramework `net9.0-windows`) and WPF.

 ---
 *This project is ready for your ideas—animations, sounds, tricks, and more!*